Student with backpack smiling

 12-1pm PT

-Throughout the week, #TheBlackHour webinars will share insights and approaches for improving student success among Black and African American students in community colleges.
+Throughout the week, #TheBlackHour webinars will share insights and approaches for improving student success among underserved students, including but not limited to Black and African American students, in community colleges.
 These daily webinars are open to community college administrators, staff, faculty, practitioners, and students.

 #TheAfterParty